DigitalBrainJS/safe-jsonp/README.md

 If for any reason you still have to use JSONP instead of ajax & CORS on a page with sensitive data to fetch data from third-party services, you can use this package which makes jsonp requests more secure using a temporary sandboxed iframe as a proxy.
-This could potentially protect from the XSS attack injected in the jsonp response, since the sandbox iframe does not have unsafe access to its parent page.
+This could potentially protect from XSS attacks injected in the jsonp response, since the sandbox iframe does not have unsafe access to its parent page.
 At the same time, json data can be sent from iframe to the parent document as a simple json string using the window.postMessage feature.
-The package supports sandbox and non-sandbox mode (like typical jsonp packages), by default sandbox mode is preffered, but not required.
+The package supports sandbox and non-sandbox mode (like typical jsonp packages), by default sandbox mode is preferred, but not required.

 # Features
 - **optional sandbox mechanism for safer requests to untrusted origins (internally used iframes)**